Aleksandar-Mladenoski/F1ML/README.md

 ---

 ## Introduction
-This project combines cutting-edge machine learning techniques with the high-speed world of Formula 1 racing.
-It aims to:
+This project is a passion project of mine that plays around with data in such a way that I find really interesting and fun, it aims to do the following:
 - Extract, clean, and preprocess session data such as laps, telemetry, and weather.
 - Build predictive models for race results using aggregated metrics.
-- Enhance understanding of driver performance through statistical and analytical techniques.
+- Perhaps provide a cool way to visualize the performance of different drivers on different tracks and conditions.

 ---